 Matt has dived all over the UK as well wider afield.
-He has nearly completed his Divemaster qualification but has fitted in tec training and running the dive club in between.
+In paralle to his Divemaster qualification he has fitted in tec training and running the dive club in between.
 Favourite dives?
 Anything in a twinset penetrating a wreck!
 He quite fancies the idea of the Galapagos and the Truk lagoon!

 What we learn with pleasure we never forget